Martín Chirino

-Martín Chirino López (1 March 1925 – 11 March 2019) was a Spanish sculptor.
+Martín Chirino López (Las Palmas de Gran Canaria, 1 March 1925 – 11 March 2019) was a Spanish sculptor.
 Cofounder of the group El Paso (The Step) in 1957, Chirino worked mainly with iron and his work is categorized as abstract art.

 Biography

 First years

 Chirino was born on 1 March 1925 in Las Palmas de Gran Canaria, in the Las Canteras area.

 Lady Harimaguada, Las Palmas de Gran Canaria.

 In 1948 Chirino traveled to Madrid, where he studied at the Royal Academy of Fine Arts of San Fernando.

 In 1952 he finished his Fine Arts studies obtaining the degree of professor.
 The next year he traveled to London where he attended classes at the Royal Academy of Arts where he finished his education as a sculptor.
 After that he returned to Las Palmas where he developed a strong cooperation with his friend Manolo Millares.

 Relocation to Madrid.
 El Paso

 After doing his first exhibitions in the Canary Islands Chirino traveled to Madrid on 14 September 1955, along with his friends Manolo Millares, Elvireta Escobio, Manuel Padorno and Alejandro Reino.
 He held his first individual exhibition at the Ateneo de Madrid.
 In February 1957 the group El Paso (The Step) was founded, with Antonio Saura, Manolo Millares, Manuel Rivera, Rafael Canogar, Luis Feito, Antonio Suárez, Pablo Serrano, Juana Francés, José Ayllón and Manuel Conde.
 Martín Chirino joined the group after his exhibition at the Ateneo de Madrid, along with Manuel Viola.

 In May 1960 the El Paso group was dissolved due to internal differences.
 Chirino then opened his workshop in San Sebastián de los Reyes designed by Antonio Fernández Alba, an architect close to the disbanded El Paso group.